Divisions/Specialty Units

 Communications Division

 The department is the Public Safety Answering Point (PSAP) for the town.
 The Communications Division is staffed by 8 full time dispatchers.
-In 2023, the division handled six thousand thirty four (6034) 911 calls.Detective Division
+In 2024, the division handled five thousand six hundred ninety-three (5693) 911 calls.Detective Division

 The Detective Division consists of three detectives and a youth officer.
 One detective oversees all property and evidence seized.